TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/300-cdk-watch.md

 ## CDKTF Watch

-{{% notice info %}} The watch command is experimental, so you should only use it in development environments.
+{{% notice warning %}} The watch command is experimental, so you should only use it in development environments.
 It also automatically deploys all changes without asking for confirmation.
 {{% /notice %}}

 <!-- We can do better than calling `cdktf deploy` or `cdktf deploy --hotswap` each time. -->